 12,000 BTU Portable Air Conditioners

-The problem with this perspective is that 12,000 BTU units are not really 12,000 BTU units.
-They’re cooling capacity in real world environments is actually much less.
+12,000 BTU portable air conditioners are not really 12,000 BTU units.
+Their cooling capacity in real world environments is actually much less.

 Portable AC Inefficiencies and Cooling Capacity